Bipartite causal inference with interference, time series data, and a random network: Estimation

-\end{theorem} The exact form of $C_T, C_{W X P}$ and $C_{T W X P}$ is shown in Supplement A.3. \cref{theorem:bias_flexible} establishes that, by setting the algorithms' tuning parameters $\delta, \delta'$ and $\ell$ to be small enough, the bias of the corresponding causal effect estimators can be guaranteed to be negligible.
-Since the exposure is binary, the form $\beta e$ in the outcome model suffices.
+\end{theorem} The constants $C_T, C_{X}$ and $C_{T X}$ depend on the smoothness of the functions with the corresponding indices, and their exact form is given in Supplement D. Importantly, other than smoothness assumptions, these results do not rely on restrictions on how temporal trends influence the outcome, and a non-stationary (such as monotonic) outcome poses no further challenges. \cref{theorem:bias_flexible} establishes that, by setting the algorithms' tuning parameters $\delta, \delta'$ and $\ell$ to be small enough, the bias of the corresponding causal effect estimators can be guaranteed to be negligible.
+Since the most recent and carryover exposures are binary, the form $\beta_1 e + \beta_2 r$ in the outcome model does not impose any restriction other than the no-interaction \cref{ass:no-interaction}.
 Extending our results to allow for interactions among the covariates would be theoretically straightforward.
-However, practically, the matching algorithms would need to impose additional balancing constraints, which might hinder our ability to find adequate matches.
+However, practically, the necessary additional balancing constraints might hinder our ability to find adequate matches.

-This is particularly relevant since, as with all matching procedures, the estimated effect is representative of the population of only those exposed time periods that are matched, and the targeted estimand is, in fact, $\overset{\approx}{\tau}(1, 0) = \sum_{t_e \in \mathcal{T}_{e}^*} [Y_{t_e}(1) - Y_{t_e}(0)] / |\mathcal{T}_e^*|.$ Therefore, its interpretation might be complicated when the proportion of unmatched exposed time periods is large.
-In these cases, and if the causal effect is heterogeneous across time, the estimated effect might differ from the effect on all the exposed time periods $\widetilde \tau(1, 0)$.
-We investigate the performance of our estimators with heterogeneous effects in the simulations of \cref{sec:simu}.
+{ The choice of $(\epsilon,\delta,\delta', \ell)$ has a direct impact on the resulting number of matches with smaller values imposing stricter constraints.
+Smaller values of $\delta$ and $\delta'$ imply a smaller maximum possible bias, and they can, in principle be set arbitrarily small, even to zero.
+In practice, using small values for $\delta, \delta'$ might return a small number of matches and an estimated effect that is not representative of all exposed time periods.} As with all matching procedures, the estimated immediate effect is representative of the matched exposed time periods only, $\widetilde{\tau}^\text{imm}(1, 0) = \sum_{t_e \in \mathcal{T}_{1.}^\ast} [Y_{t_e}(1,R_{t_e}) - Y_{t_e}(0,R_{t_e})] / |\mathcal{T}_{1.}^\ast|$.
+When the proportion of matched exposed time periods is small, the estimate's interpretation might be complicated, and might differ from the effect on all the exposed time periods $\tau^\text{imm}(1, 0) $ in the presence of heterogeneity across time (see Supplement H).

+{ Therefore, the choice of algorithmic tuning parameters should be guided by domain knowledge and the characteristics of the dataset.
+If the temporal trend is believed to change slowly over time, a larger $\epsilon$ value can be used to allow for more available unexposed time periods in forming each match.
+In the absence of other information, we recommend setting $\delta=\delta'=0.05$ or $0.1$ as a default for standardized covariates \citep{Zubizarreta2015} and performing sensitivity analysis to such choices. }